By William Shakespeare

 Mon 21 Jan 6pm

 Almeida Questions is an eclectic programme of pre-show discussions which consider some of the questions raised by the work on our stage.
 An invited panel of speakers discuss the key issues and ideas raised by The Tragedy of King Richard The Second.

 Thu 24 Jan 7.30pm

-£5 Captioned tickets available to those aged 25 and under on 19 Nov.
+£5 Captioned tickets go on sale to those aged 25 and under at 5pm 19 Nov.

 Sat 26 Jan 2.30pm